 Can prior learning be applied towards graduation from Birthwise?

 In certain circumstances Birthwise grants credit for previous education and experience in midwifery or birth.
 See our Advanced Status page for more information.

 What are the Graduation Requirements for Birthwise?

 Birthwise holds all its students to a high academic and practical standard.
-All graduates must complete these eight requirements before they receive a diploma.
+See our graduation requirements.